rancher/wrangler/README.md

 ## Versioning and Updates

 Wrangler releases use [semantic versioning](https://semver.org/).
-Patch releases occur on the latest minor release as well as on older minor releases being actively used in supported versions of [Rancher](http://github.com/rancher/rancher).
-That currently includes:
+New major releases are created for breaking changes, new minor releases are created for features, and patches are added for everything else.

+The most recent Major.Minor.x release and any releases being used by the most recent patch version of a [supported rancher version](https://www.suse.com/lifecycle/#rancher) will be maintained.
+The most recent major will receive minor releases, along with patch releases on its most up to date minor release.
+Older Major.Minor.x releases still in use by rancher will receive security patches at minimum.
+Consequently, there will be 1-3 maintained releases of the form Major.Minor.x at a time.
+Currently maintained versions:

 | Wrangler Version | Rancher Version | Update Level           |
 | ---------------- | --------------- | ---------------------- |